floooh/floooh.github.io/_posts/2020-08-23-sokol-bindgen.md

 with many arguments.

-Other 3D-APIs like D3D11 or Metal group related data items into data structures, which reduces API complexity via encapsulation...
-I'm conveniently ignoring Vulkan and D3D12 as they don't really support my argument that a data-structure-API is inherently simple ;)
+Other 3D-APIs like D3D11 or Metal group related data items into data structures, which reduces API complexity via encapsulation (I'm conveniently ignoring Vulkan and D3D12 as they don't really support my argument that a data-structure-API is inherently simple ;) )

 For language bindings, data structures can be problematic.
 The involved languages must agree on how the content of the data structure is layed out